luciusmagn/magnusi.tech/posts/huoh.md

 Then he pulls out a strange pendant.
 It is somewhat large and it is comprised of five parts.
 A plate, possibly silver or another metal, and two metallic bars on each side.

-"This is a very special necklace, it will graant you protection when you will need it."
+"This is a very special necklace, it will grant you protection when you will need it."

 And finally, he pulls out a two bananas.